Morse code: Continuing use of Morse code

+As of 2015, the United States Air Force was still training ten people a year in Morse.
+As of the end of 2025, the Australian Defence Force was similarly continuing to teach Morse.
+In the Royal Australian Navy, Morse was still regarded as crucial, for example during very close quarters replenishment at sea, when it is transmitted by signal flags so as to avoid the use of radio transmitters while fuel is being transferred between ships.

 The United States Coast Guard has ceased all use of Morse code on the radio, and no longer monitors any radio frequencies for Morse code transmissions, including the international medium frequency (MF) distress frequency of 500 kHz.
 However, the Federal Communications Commission still grants commercial radiotelegraph operator licenses to applicants who pass its code and written tests.

-Licensees have reactivated the old California coastal Morse station KPH and regularly transmit from the site under either this call sign or as KSM.
+Meanwhile, licensees have reactivated the old California coastal Morse station KPH and regularly transmit from the site under either that call sign or as KSM.
 Similarly, a few U.S. museum ship stations are operated by Morse enthusiasts.

+Internationally, The CW Operators' Club (CWops), has been established for amateur radio operators who use Morse code.
+At the end of 2025, the club's ambassador for Oceania estimated that the 12,000 amateur radio users in Australia included 700 practitioners of Morse, with 300 of them being regular users of the code.
+He said that a user committed to regular practice could become reasonably competent in Morse within about three to four months.

 Operator proficiency

-A commercially manufactured iambic paddle used in conjunction with an electronic keyer to generate high-speed Morse code, the timing of which is controlled by the keyer (Note: These modern "iambic" keys are operated by one or two "paddles" pressed left and right, instead of pressing down a lever, as in the traditional telegraph keys, pictured at the start of this article.
-Operating paddle keys is similar to using the old Vibroplex clockwork telegraph keys: Pressing the paddle to the right generates a series of repeated dits until the paddle is released; pressing the paddle to the left produces a similar series of dahs; and with two-paddle electronic keys, squeezing the two paddles from both sides produces an alternating dit dah dit dah sequence.
+A commercially manufactured iambic paddle used in conjunction with an electronic keyer to generate high-speed Morse code, the timing of which is controlled by the keyer.

-For left-handed operators, the actions of the two paddles are often reversed.)